Theta divisors and permutohedra: Introduction

 \section{Introduction}

+The theta divisors are very classical object of study going back to Riemann (see \cite{GruH}).
+They can be given as the zero set of the Riemann $\theta$-function of a principally polarised abelian varieties $A^{n+1}.$ It is known after Andreotti and Mayer \cite{AM67} that the corresponding theta divisor $\Theta^n \subset A^{n+1}$ is a smooth projective variety for a general ppav $A^{n+1}$.
+It has natural subvarieties given by the smooth intersections \beq{inters0} \Theta_{k}^{n-k}=\Theta^n\cap \Theta^n(a_1) \cap \dots \Theta^n(a_k) \eeq of $\Theta^n$ with $k$ general translates $\Theta^n(a_i), \, a_i \in A^{n+1}$ of the theta divisor $\Theta^n.$

-Recently we have shown that the smooth theta divisors $\Theta^n \subset A^{n+1}$ of general principally polarised abelian varieties $A^{n+1}$ play an important role in the theory of complex cobordisms \cite{BV2020}.
-Namely, we proved that $\Theta^n$ can be chosen as irreducible algebraic representatives of the coefficients of the Chern-Dold character in complex cobordisms and described the action of the Landweber-Novikov operations on them in terms of the corresponding smooth intersections \beq{inters0} \Theta_{k}^{n-k}=\Theta^n\cap \Theta^n(a_1) \cap \dots \Theta^n(a_k) \eeq of $\Theta^n$ with $k$ general translates $\Theta^n(a_i), \, a_i \in A^{n+1}$ of the theta divisor $\Theta^n.$
+Recently it was discovered that the theta divisors $\Theta^n$ play an important role in the theory of complex cobordisms \cite{BV2020}.
+Namely, we proved that $\Theta^n$ can be chosen as irreducible algebraic representatives of the coefficients of the Chern-Dold character in complex cobordisms and described the action of the Landweber-Novikov operations on them in terms of $\Theta_{k}^{n-k}.$